Operation CHAOS, also known as MHCHAOS, was a covert espionage project ran by the Central

 influence on domestic dissent.

-to infiltrate foreign intelligence targets.
+focusing on training CIA agents to infiltrate foreign intelligence targets.

 CIA agents would be placed within U.S. radical organisations, such as anti-war movements, to